An Empirical Study on Governance in Bitcoin's Consensus Evolution: Research design

 The axial coding phase was conducted by revising, combining, and splitting codes and categories.
-Some of them were combined with decreasing levels of granularity when the low-level details became unhelpful in addressing the research question and increasing theoretical saturation.
-On the other hand, some codes were split to increase granularity and enhance insights.
-This stage also developed patterns and relations within the codes and categories as formerly described and depicted in \cref{fig:categories}.
+Some codes were combined with decreasing levels of granularity, and others were split to increase granularity and enhance insights.
+This stage also developed patterns and relations within the codes and categories. as shown in~\cref{fig:codesCategories}.
+We use the codes FUD (Fear, Uncertainty, and Death) and shill to indicate when participants argue against or for a consensus change without providing rational arguments.